 What Can German Beer Be Made With?

 Due to the purity law in Germany, brewers are restricted in terms of what they can add to their beers.
-A German saying loosely translated as ‘Hops and malt for beer, may God preserve them here’ alludes to the basic ingredients used in beer brewing.

 The original purity law limited ingredients to hops, barley, and water.
 It doesn’t get much more simple than that!